Sparky4567/peekaboo/README.md

 peekaboo_port="8000"
-eliminate_links = ["script", "iframe","link"] (You can add ,"style", if you want to experiment a little bit) eliminate_tags = ["class", "id", "name"] (You can add ,"style", if you want to experiment a little bit)
+eliminate_links = ["script", "iframe","link"] (You can add ,"style", if you want to experiment a little bit) eliminate_tags = ["class", "id", "name"] (You can add ,"style", if you want to experiment a little bit) selenium_timeout = 3 (timeout in seconds to wait until the page renders)

 ```